-The Difference Between Basal Cell and Squamous Cell Skin Cancers
+The Difference Between Basal Cell Carcinoma and Squamous Cell Carcinoma

 Basal cell carcinoma and squamous cell carcinoma are the two most common types of skin cancers.
 According to the American Cancer Society, over 5 million cases of basal cell and squamous cell cancers are diagnosed every year.
 Though, basal cell carcinoma occurs more often, taking credit for about 80% of these cases.
 Other than the disparities in occurrence, what is the difference between basal cell and squamous cell carcinomas?

 Basal Cell Carcinoma

 Basal cell carcinoma begins in the basal cells—a type of cell within the skin that produces new skin cells as old ones die off.
 Basal cell carcinoma often appears as a slightly transparent bump on the skin, though it can take other forms.

 Basal cell carcinoma occurs when one of the skin’s basal cells develops a mutation in its DNA.
 Most basal cell carcinomas are thought to be caused by long-term exposure to ultraviolet (UV) radiation from sunlight and commercial tanning beds.
 Though, other causes can contribute to the risk and development of basal cell carcinoma.

 The symptoms of basal cell carcinoma occasionally resemble the features of non-cancerous skin conditions, like psoriasis or eczema.
 This type of skin cancer appears as an abnormal, uncontrolled growth or lesion on the skin.
 Basal cell carcinomas often look like open sores, red patches, pink growths, shiny bumps, or scars.
 The good news is that basal cell carcinomas rarely spread (metastasize) beyond the original tumor site to become life threatening.
 However, if not treated promptly, they can become disfiguring.